High School Story: Sequel

-A set of visual novels set in the High School Story world are included in Pixelberry Studios' app Choices.
-Split into three "Books" composed of fifteen chapters each, the story focuses on a new character created by the player who transfers to Berry High.
-Alongside original characters, Julian, Payton, Mia, Autumn, Koh, Sakura, Ezra, Nishan, Kara, Max and Wes appear in these Books, as does Hearst High as the rival school.
+A set of visual novels set in the High School Story world are included in Pixelberry Studios' app Choices: Stories You Play.
+Split into three books composed of fifteen chapters each, the story focuses on a new character created by the player who transfers to Berry High.
+Original High School Story characters Julian, Payton, Mia, Autumn, Koh, Sakura, Ezra, Nishan, Kara, Max, and Wes appear in these books, as does Hearst High as the rival school.
 In addition, five new characters are introduced as “Love Interests” for the main character: Emma, Caleb, Michael, Maria, and Aiden.

 The series also spawned a sequel trilogy, High School Story: Class Act, that follows a new set of characters, with old and original characters making very rare appearances.
 Class Act ended at the beginning of 2020, bringing the entire High School Story saga to a close.